GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 # Using GStreamer

 ## Ok, I've installed GStreamer.
-What can I do next ?
+What can I do next?

 First of all, verify that you have a working installation and that you can inspect plugins by typing